ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 **(ii) Fetch the Application detail based on a Language Code and Application ID**

-Upon receiving a request to Fetch List of Applications with the required input parameters (Application ID, Language Code) the system fetches the Application Detail based on the Application ID and Language Code received
+Upon receiving a request to Fetch List of Applications with the required input parameters (Application ID, Language Code), the system fetches the Application Detail based on the Application ID and Language Code received

 1. Validate if all required input parameters have been received as listed below for each specific request
 * Application ID - Mandatory